flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 If you want to start your own FiveM Anticheat project, check out our [Discord](https://discord.gg/boostora).
 There you will also find my contact information for questions!

-All Codes to start your own FiveM Anticheat project ( Free Updates, Backend, Auth, Full Panel, Website, Privat System Bot, Full Anticheat so it works with the Panel and more ) for just 15€ + I install it via SSH + A Install Tutorial ( Already have 80+ Customers ) So start now your project
+All Codes to start your own FiveM Anticheat project ( Free Updates, Backend, Auth, Full Panel, Website, Privat System Bot, Full Anticheat so it works with the Panel and more ) for just 15€ +  A Install Tutorial ( Already have 80+ Customers ) So start now your project

 ![Ad](https://r2.e-z.host/95b6da2b-7f6b-488b-826a-4e09878259ec/dypombi9.png)